 About This Blog

-Automating Invention is Robert Plotkin's blog on the impact of computer-automated inventing on the law (primarily patent law).
-The blog also explores the implications of computer-automated inventing for creativity, ethics, and high-tech industry.
+Automating Invention is Robert Plotkin's blog on the impact of computer-automated inventing on the future of invention and patent law.

 Categories